Pregnancy / Obstetric Ultrasound

 4D Maternal Bonding Scans

-We also offer 4D bonding scans, preferably from 29 to 34 weeks and also at 12 weeks as part of the NT scan.
+We also offer 4D bonding scans, preferably from 29 to 32 weeks.
 This is a non-medical scan.
 Read more about our 4D Ultrasound.